dqops/dqo/docs/getting-started/add-data-source-connection.md

 After navigating to the CSV connection settings, you will need to fill in the connection details.

 To import a CSV file stored locally, we only need to fill in settings described below.
-You can read about other settings and how to import files from AWS S3 in the [CSV connection documentation](../data-sources/csv.md).
+You can read about other settings and how to import CSV files from AWS S3 in the [CSV connection documentation](../data-sources/csv.md).

 ![Adding connection](https://dqops.com/docs/images/getting-started/connection-settings-csv-filled1.png)